 However, package lockers aren’t the best way to manage a mailroom.
-Perhaps the biggest downside to installing package lockers in your mailroom is that they can’t accept large or irregularly sized packages.
+Perhaps the biggest downside to installing smart lockers in your mailroom is that they can’t accept large or irregularly sized packages.
 And a package locker itself takes up valuable space that can’t be used for any other purpose.

 Additionally, busy couriers might get fed up with an inefficient package locker entirely, and just leave packages on the floor or with a front desk attendant — defeating the purpose of installing a package locker in the first place.

 A package room solution with an access control system is the most efficient way to manage a mailroom.